rysto3/PasswordGen/README.md

 # PasswordGen
-PasswordGen is a simple password generator that can be used to generate cryptographically sound passwords for various purposes.
+PasswordGen is a simple password generator that can be used to generate strong passwords for various purposes.

 # Purpose
 This was more or less just a fun personal project that I wanted to share for those that may be interested.